mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 Change the ratings page to show all ratings in a paginated form.
 The default order is to show the most recent rating first, add a button that allows reversing the order.
 Your solution could look like the following:

 ![image](../images/8-6.png)

+## Exercise 3

+TODO make this a fragment

 </blockquote>